Common Oral Surgery Treatment Questions

 What can I eat after my procedure?

 You should restrict your diet to cool liquids for the first 3 hours after surgery due to the effects of the local anesthesia.
 After the first 3 hours, cool and soft foods are easier to tolerate.
 However, your soreness at the surgical site is generally the best guide to your choice of foods.
-You may then return to a regular diet as tolerated.
+The doctor will discuss with you when you can start eating normal foods.
 Continue to brush your teeth as normally as possible, and use frequent oral rinsing with water (especially after eating) to keep your mouth clean.
 This is very important to prevent infection and/or delayed healing.

 Can I drink out of a straw?